DataStax-Examples/astra-tik-tok/README.md

 ## Objectives
 * Work through a video tutorial to build a simple Tik-Tok clone
-* Leverage Netlify and DataStax AstraDB
+* Leverage Netlify and DataStax Astra DB

 ## How this works
-We're using Create-React-App and the AstraDB Document API to create a simple Tik-Tok clone.
+We're using Create-React-App and the Astra DB Document API to create a simple Tik-Tok clone.
 Follow along in this video tutorial: [https://youtu.be/IATOicvih5A](https://youtu.be/IATOicvih5A).

 ## Get Started
 To build and play with this app, follow the build instructions that are located here: [https://github.com/DataStax-Examples/astra-tik-tok/blob/master/README.md#running-astra-tik-tok](https://github.com/DataStax-Examples/astra-tik-tok/blob/master/README.md#running-astra-tik-tok).

 <!--- STARTEXCLUDE --->
-## Running Astra Tik-Tok
+## Running Astra DB Tik-Tok
 Follow the instructions below to get started.

 ### Video Content: